Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Step 3: Consent & Documentation

-Written consent for: dematting limits, close clip/shave-down, behaviour handling, minor nick risk, drying method, aftercare guidance.
+Obtain written consent for dematting limits, close clip/shave-down, behavior handling, minor nick risk, drying method, and aftercare guidance.
+Best practice: attach 2–3 quick photos to the client record for matting and skin notes.

 Tool & Surface Protocols (Step-By-Step)